Kingxukai/linux/Documentation/userspace-api/media/dvb/dvbproperty.rst

   :ref:`DTV_TUNE <DTV-TUNE>`

-The code that would that would do the above is show in :ref:`dtv-prop-example`.
+The code that would that would do the woke above is show in :ref:`dtv-prop-example`.

 .. code-block:: c